Illustration of Homemade Strawberry Buttercream Frosting from Real Berries for Cakes and Cupcakes

 How to Make Strawberry Buttercream Frosting from Real Berries

 Place the chopped strawberries in a small saucepan over medium heat.
-Cook until the berries release their juice and begin to break down, about 5 to 8 minutes.
-Stir occasionally.
+Cook for about 5 to 8 minutes, stirring occasionally, until the berries release their juices and begin to break down.

-In a large mixing bowl, beat the softened butter on medium speed until smooth and pale, about 2 to 3 minutes.
-Scrape the bowl as needed.
+In a large mixing bowl, beat the softened butter on medium speed for 2 to 3 minutes, until it looks pale, smooth, and fluffy.
+Scrape down the bowl as needed so the butter incorporates evenly.

-Add the cooled reduction one spoonful at a time while mixing on low speed.
-If you pour it all in at once, it may separate briefly before coming together.
-Slow addition helps the emulsion hold.
+Add the chilled strawberry reduction one spoonful at a time while mixing on low speed.
+This slow addition helps the frosting emulsify properly.
+If you add all the fruit at once, the mixture may separate briefly before it comes together.

 Step 4: Add powdered sugar, salt, and vanilla

-Add the powdered sugar in portions, mixing on low speed until incorporated before increasing to medium.
-Add the salt and vanilla.
-Beat until the frosting looks smooth and spreadable.
+Add the powdered sugar in several portions, mixing on low speed until each addition is incorporated.
+Then add the salt and vanilla extract.
+Once everything is combined, increase to medium speed and beat until the frosting becomes smooth and spreadable.

-If the frosting is too thin, add more powdered sugar a little at a time.
-If it is too thick, add a teaspoon of cream or milk, just enough to loosen it.
+If the frosting seems too thin, add more powdered sugar a little at a time.
+If it becomes too thick, add a teaspoon of cream or milk, just enough to loosen it.
+Avoid adding too much liquid, because strawberry buttercream frosting from real berries already contains natural moisture from the fruit.

-Beat the frosting for another minute or two to make it silky.
-Do not overmix once it has reached the right consistency, since excessive beating can make it too airy or slightly grainy.
+Beat the frosting for another minute or two until it looks silky and consistent.
+Stop once the texture is right.
+Overmixing can make buttercream overly airy or slightly grainy.

-If the kitchen is warm, chill the bowl for 10 to 15 minutes before using.
-Then stir briefly with a spatula to restore smoothness.
+If your kitchen is warm or the frosting feels too soft to use immediately, chill the bowl for 10 to 15 minutes.
+After chilling, stir briefly with a spatula to restore a smooth, spreadable consistency.

 Flavor